PubFoundry/macos-frontend-setup/README.md

 # macOSFrontend Development Setup

+**Please refer to: https://github.com/NuFoundry/macos-frontend-setup for the most recent verion.**

 This guide will walk you through the setup of essential tools for frontend development on your new macOS machine.

 ## Table of Contents